Earned media is one of the most cost effective ways manufacturers can promote their products in trade publications.

 Well then, how can I bring my widget into the article?

-You have to tell a story.
-Trade publication stories work like this:
+Tactfully.
+You have to educate the reader, tell a story.
+Most trade publication stories work like this:

 They start with a problem.
 For instance, let’s say your product is designed to help prevent slip and fall accidents in stores.
 So we start the article by discussing how many people slip and fall in stores every year or discuss an actual incident.